BAAI-DCAI/SegVol/README.md

 [How to use our pre-trained ViT as your model encoder](https://github.com/BAAI-DCAI/SegVol/blob/main/documents/pretrained_vit.md).

 ### Datasets involved
+🚀The post-processed 25 datasets have been uploaded to [ModelScope](https://www.modelscope.cn/datasets/GoodBaiBai88/M3D-Seg/summary) and [HuggingFace](https://huggingface.co/datasets/GoodBaiBai88/M3D-Seg).

+Links to the original datasets:
 | Dataset  | Link |
 | ------------- | ------------- |
 | 3D-IRCADB  | https://www.kaggle.com/datasets/nguyenhoainam27/3dircadb |